byverdu/byverdu.github.io/curriculum.md

 I am a Junior Web Developer based in London that loves spend time with all that is Tech related, lately I have found that what I really enjoy is coding.

-Since I read my first line of code back in 2012 I have been learning as much as I can about the world wide web, everything is much more clear after being a makers.
+Since I read my first line of code back in 2012 I have been learning as much as I can about the world wide web, everything is much more clear after attending [MakersAcademy](http://www.makersacademy.com).
 After this experience I want to focus on a MEAN stack but keeping an eye in Ruby.

 ## Code examples